 As to that first issue, the court in Jensen said that it is “well established” that a general release won’t apply to injuries caused by negligence (i.e., a failure to follow a reasonable standard of care) unless negligence is explicitly covered by the waiver.
 You can see that that was done in Jensen, but not every gym thinks to include that language in its liability waiver.

 Additionally, for a waiver under the OLA to be effective, section 5(3) requires the occupier to “take reasonable steps to bring such restriction, modification or exclusion to the attention of the person to whom the duty is owed.”
 Simply hiding the term in small print at the back of a lengthy membership agreement won’t work.

 Recovering for Gym Injuries in Ontario

 As you can tell, understanding how the Occupiers’ Liability Act applies to a claim involving gym injuries requires a detailed examination of the facts and circumstances involved in that claim in light of the OLA’s provisions.
-Because of that fact, hiring an experienced Ontario personal injury lawyer is critical to the success of gym injury claims.
+Because of that fact, hiring an Ontario personal injury lawyer is critical to the success of gym injury claims.

-Preszler Law Firm is a Toronto based personal injury law firm that helps clients recover for their injuries under the Occupiers’ Liability Act and other Ontario laws.
+Preszler Injury Lawyers is a Toronto based personal injury law firm that helps clients recover for their injuries under the Occupiers’ Liability Act and other Ontario laws.
 Our lawyers apply their extensive knowledge and skill to each case they take on, and we offer free consultations to help you understand your legal options and decide on the best course of action for you following an injury.
 If you’ve suffered an injury at the gym, contact us today to find out how we can help.